1965 Palm Sunday tornado outbreak: Orland, Indiana/Coldwater Lake–southern Hillsdale–Manitou Beach–Devils Lake–southern Tecumseh, Michigan (two tornadoes)

 With the telephone lines down, emergency services in Elkhart County, Indiana, could not warn Michigan residents that the tornadoes were headed their way.
 From the Detroit Metropolitan Airport, the radar operator at the U.S. Weather Bureau Office (WBO) observed that the thunderstorms over Northern Indiana and western Lower Michigan were moving east-northeastward at 70 mph.
 Of the southernmost counties of Michigan, all but three—Berrien, Cass, and St. Joseph—were hit.

-Starting just south of the Indiana-Michigan state line, near Orland, the first, deadliest, and strongest of two massive tornadoes, each rated F4, debarked trees and leveled homes on the shoreline of Lake Pleasant in Steuben County.
+These deadly and enormous tornadoes all formed in Michigan, with one of the 2 supercells forming just south of the Indiana-Michigan state line.
+With the first, being the deadliest, and strongest of the two tornadoes forming near Orland, debarking trees and leveling homes on the shoreline of Lake Pleasant in Steuben County.
 Crossing into Branch County, Michigan, the tornado damaged more homes in East Gilead.
 The tornado was up to 1 mi wide as it obliterated homes on Coldwater Lake; 18 deaths occurred there.
 Debris from the empty foundations was strewn over the surface of the lake and deposited in a small cove.
 The tornado destroyed 200 homes and caused one additional death as it traversed Branch County.
 After striking Coldwater Lake, the tornado widened even further, up to 2 mi across, destroying a century-old farmhouse and killing a family of six near Reading.
 The tornado then narrowed back to 1 mi as it struck Baw Beese Lake, near the southern edge of Hillsdale.
 The tornado hurled a New York Central Railroad freight train into Baw Beese Lake.
 Across Hillsdale County the tornado killed 11 or more people and destroyed 177 homes.